citp/privacy-policy-historical/m/ma/mar/markedbyteachers.com.md

-> *The following text is extracted and transformed from the markedbyteachers.com privacy policy that was archived on 2012-11-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121122022715id_/http%3A//www.markedbyteachers.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the markedbyteachers.com privacy policy that was archived on 2013-05-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130523050903id_/http%3A//www.markedbyteachers.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-Marked by Teachers is owned and run by Acumen Professional Intelligence Ltd.
+Marked by Teachers is owned and run by The Student Room Group Ltd.

 ## Introduction